konekoya/til/python/static-web-content-scraping-with-requests-and-beautiful-soup.md

-# Static Websites scraping with Requests and Beautiful Soup
+# Static Web Content Scraping with Requests and Beautiful Soup

 For scraping static websites, [Requests](https://pypi.org/project/requests/) and [Beautiful Soup](<(https://pypi.org/project/beautifulsoup4/)>) are the go to libraries for me.